Why are exams proctored?

 Scheduling a Local Exam

 An exam scheduling system is available in D2L for scheduling exams.
 When your instructor enters the exam name and dates into the system, you will receive email notification that you should sign up for an exam time.
-Students can usually sign up to take the exam with the regular class or at regularly scheduled times at the Loop, or O'Hare.
+Students can usually sign up to take the exam with the regular class or at regularly scheduled times at the Loop.

 Monday, Tuesday, Wednesday: 10:00am, 2:00pm & 6:00pm